Alan Jones (talkback host): Early life and career

 Jones was born to farmer and coal miner Charlie Thomas (1906–90) and former school teacher Elizabeth ("Beth", née Belford; 1906–82).
-He was the middle of three children, with an older brother, Robert Charles, and a younger sister, Colleen, both of whom would become school teachers like their mother and brother.
+He was the middle of three children, with an older brother, Robert Charles, and a younger sister, Colleen, all of whom would become school teachers like their mother.
 Jones was raised on a dairy farm near Oakey in south-east Queensland, attending primary school at Acland State School, before transferring to Toowoomba Grammar School as a boarder.

-After leaving school, Jones trained as a teacher at the Kelvin Grove Teachers College (now part of the Queensland University of Technology) in Brisbane.
-In 1961, he commenced his teaching career at a state primary school, Ironside State School in the inner suburbs of Brisbane.
-In 1963, he obtained a position at Brisbane Grammar School, a private secondary school for boys, where he remained until the end of 1969.
+After leaving school Jones trained as a teacher at the Kelvin Grove Teachers College (now part of the Queensland University of Technology) in Brisbane.
+In 1961, he started his teaching career at a state primary school, Ironside State School in the inner suburbs of Brisbane.
+In 1963 he obtained a position at Brisbane Grammar School, a private secondary school for boys, where he remained until the end of 1969.
 Throughout this period he also studied part-time at the University of Queensland for a Bachelor of Arts degree, which he was awarded in 1967.
 Apart from his teaching duties at Brisbane Grammar, Jones additionally proved to be a highly successful sporting coach in athletics, tennis, and, later, rugby union.

-In 1970, Jones was appointed Senior English Master at The King's School, Parramatta in Sydney.
+In 1970 Jones was appointed Senior English Master at The King's School, Parramatta in Sydney.
 Again Jones was also heavily involved in coaching a number of sports with considerable success, including progressing to coaching the First XV rugby union side, which he took to the championship in an unbeaten season in 1974.
 At the end of the first term in 1975, following a meeting with the school's principal, Jones chose to resign from the school.
 It has been reported that reasons for his resignation include his divisiveness and his inappropriate relationships with students.